opengisch/QField-docs/documentation/reference/expression_variables.en.md

 You can access positioning information through additional expression variables.
 These variables are available only when positioning is enabled.

-These variables are commonly used in [default values expressions](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#default-values) to track the quality and details of individual measured points.
+These variables are commonly used in default values expressions to track the quality and details of individual measured points.

-!!! note
-    All `@position_*` variables have a corresponding `@gnss_*` variable.
-The `gnss_*` variables always report the GNSS sensor values, even when the crosshair is not snapped.

 ### List of Positioning Variables